 - Introduce Photos

 You should use your office, shop, or business photos as your cover image.
 The pictures can be related to your work or can feature your products.
 We recommend sharing projects that you are proud of or have earned a positive review.
 Most of your contributions to GMB should come in the form of photos.
-Businesses with 100+ photos in their Google My Business listing get more clicks.
+Businesses with 100+ photos in their Google Business Profile (GBP), formerly Google My Business (GMB) listing get more clicks.

 Another useful feature is 360 view; there certified companies that can help you to get a full 360 view inside your company.